SixArm/gpg-encrypt/README.md

     We choose this because our users can understand symmetric more easily than asymmetic.

   * Encryption using the aes256 cipher algorithm.
-    We choose this because it's a good balance of strong and portable.
+    We choose this because it's a good balance of strong, fast, and portable.

   * Digesting using the sha256 digest algorithm.
-    We choose this because it's a good balance of strong and portable.
+    We choose this because it's a good balance of strong, fast, and portable.

   * No compression, because typically our files are small or already compressed.
     We choose this to maximize portability, PGP compatibility, and speed.

+  * Explicit settings, rather than depending on defaults.

+  * Suitable for GPG v2; backwards-compatible with GPG v1 when possible.

 ## Command